webrecorder/specs/wacz-ipfs/latest/index.md

-# IPFS Custom File Chunking for WARC and WACZ Formats Proposal (Draft)
+# IPFS Custom File Chunking for WARC and WACZ

 ## Abstract